Alexander Tatarsky: Biography

-Tatarsky was born in Kiev into a family of Jewish origin.
-His father Mikhail Semyonovich Tatarsky worked in circus and wrote gags for such clowns as Oleg Popov and Yuri Nikulin who was a close family friend.
-In 1974 Alexander graduated from the Kiev Institute of Theatre and Cinema and in 1975 he finished 3-year animation courses at Goskino.
+Tatarsky was born in Kyiv into a family of Jewish origin.
+His father Mykhailo Semyonovich Tatarskyy worked in circus and wrote gags for such clowns as Oleg Popov and Yuri Nikulin who was a close family friend.
+In 1974 Olexander graduated from the Kyiv Institute of Theatre and Cinema and in 1975 he finished 3-year animation courses at Goskino.
 From 1968 to 1980 he worked at Kievnauchfilm under the director David Cherkassky as an artist and animator.
 Among his works of that time was Adventures of Captain Wrongel.

 During the studies he met Igor Kovalyov who became his close friend and a co-author on many projects.
 Together they recovered a camera from the studio's junkyard, built a handmade animation stand and created their first "underground" animated film Speaking of Birds in 1974.
 It wasn't released to public; instead they showed it to several prominent animation directors from Soyuzmultfilm who booked them two places at High Courses for Scriptwriters and Film Directors.
 Nevertheless, Kievnauchfilm refused to let Tatarsky go.
 In 1980 Kovalyov went to Moscow alone.
 Shortly after Tatarsky arrived on his own.

 He managed to get work at Multtelefilm division of Studio Ekran with the help of Eduard Uspensky who wrote the screenplay for Tatarsky's first director's effort — Plasticine Crow (1981), which also happened to be Soviet first claymation film.
 After the enormous success Tatarsky was offered to create new opening and closing sequences for the popular children's TV show Good Night, Little Ones! also made of plasticine, which was computerized in 2002 with brighter colors and new details commissioned by the VGTRK (with a brand new version of the lullaby written by Zoya Petrova sung by Oleg Anofriyev); they were later included into the Guinness Book of Records by the number of broadcasts.
 It was followed by two other claymation shorts: New Year's Eve Song by Ded Moroz (1982) and Last Year's Snow Was Falling (1983).
 From 1984 on he worked in traditional animation only.